Session 9: Plot

-Hank goes missing and the men split up to search for Hank, but Mike is compelled to continue listening to the tapes.
-Jeff and Phil descend into the tunnels underneath the hospital where Phil finds Hank, half-nude, muttering to himself.
+Hank goes missing and the men split up to search for him, but Mike is compelled to continue listening to the tapes.
+Jeff and Phil descend into the tunnels beneath the hospital, where Phil finds Hank, half-nude, muttering to himself.
 The generator runs out of fuel, leaving a terrified Jeff trapped in darkness.
-Mike restores the electricity and continues listening to the ninth session tape, which reveals that one of Mary's malignant personalities, "Simon," was responsible for Mary stabbing her little brother and parents to death.
+Mike restores the electricity and continues listening to the ninth and final tape, which reveals that one of Mary's malignant personalities, "Simon", was responsible for her murdering her family.
 Phil finds Gordon in Mary's former hospital room, staring at photos from his daughter's baptism which he has pasted to the wall.
 Jeff emerges from the tunnels and is attacked by an unseen assailant at the company van.

 The following day, Gordon arrives at the hospital and finds Hank wrapped in plastic sheeting in one of the rooms, the lobotomy pick protruding from his eye.
-Gordon is then confronted by Phil, who repeatedly tells him to "wake up" before vanishing in front of him.
+He is then confronted by Phil, who repeatedly tells him to "wake up" before vanishing in front of him.
 Craig witnesses Gordon standing over Hank, who is barely alive.
-Gordon attacks Craig before pulling the lobotomy pick from Hank's eye and stabbing it into Craig′s.
-Gordon, in a dissociated state, finds the bodies of each of his crew members in various rooms in the hospital, and recounts his murdering each of them.
-He also recalls killing Wendy, his daughter, and the dog after Wendy spilled the boiling water on him.
+Gordon attacks Craig before pulling the lobotomy pick from Hank's eye and stabbing it into Craig's.
+Gordon, in a dissociated state, finds the bodies of each of his men in various rooms in the hospital, and recounts his murdering each of them.
+He also recalls killing Wendy, his daughter and their dog after Wendy spilled the boiling water on him.

 Distraught, Gordon confusedly attempts to call his home to apologize to Wendy.
-An excerpt from the ninth session tape plays: Mary's doctor asks her "And where do you live, Simon?" to which "Simon" responds: "I live in the weak and the wounded, Doc."
+An excerpt from the ninth tape plays: Mary's doctor asks her "And where do you live, Simon?", to which "Simon" responds: "I live in the weak and the wounded, Doc."